 The hydrogen gas bubbles then dissolve into the drinking water as it flows across the cathode(s).

 Recently, a new type of hydrogen water device has emerged on the market, the hydrogen infusion machine (HIM).
 This type of device does not have a conventional "electrolytic cell", and instead produces H2 gas in a small hydrogen gas chamber (using a proton-exchange membrane, PEM).
 Then, rather than depending only on turbulent flow to dissolve the gas into the water, these devices mix the H2 gas into the drinking water stream using a special "dissolver chamber".
-Because these devices do not perform electrolysis on the drinking water, they do not require that the source water contain any level of minerals (TDS or conductivity).
-While they are commonly referred to as "neutral-pH devices", the H2 water they produce will not necessarily be "neutral"; the final pH will be determined by the pH of the source water, which they do not alter.
+Because these devices utilize special conductive membranes (PEM/SPE), they do not require that the source water contain any level of minerals (TDS or conductivity).
+While they are commonly referred to as "neutral-pH devices", the H2 water they produce will not necessarily be "neutral"; the final pH will be determined by the pH of the source water, which they typically do not alter.

-Hydrogen tablets contain a "finite" amount of magnesium, and therefore can only produce a "finite" amount of hydrogen gas.
-But, electric devices have no such limitation, and therefore have essentially an "infinite" supply of electrons for producing H2 gas (at least, as long as there is power available).
+Hydrogen tablets contain a finite amount of magnesium, and therefore can only produce a finite amount of hydrogen gas.
+They are also placed into a finite amount of water, which dictates (along with other variables) the PPM’s which can be measured.
+But, electric flow-through devices have no such limitation, and therefore essentially have an infinite supply of electrons for producing H2 gas (at least, as long as there is power available), as well as an infinite supply of water.
 As a consequence, we need not be concerned with the container size from which the 6mL test sample is taken when interpreting the PPM's measured using H2Blue.
-We know that, since electric devices can produce H2 water continuously, any sample taken from the machine will likely be representative of its ability to provide any volume of H2 water at that concentration.
+We know that, since electric flow-through devices can produce H2 water continuously, any test sample taken from the machine will likely be representative of its ability to provide any volume of H2 water at that concentration (within the design constraints of the machine).
 Therefore, to know how much H2 we will ingest, we only need to know two things:

 1) The H2 concentration (mg/L) of the water it produces

-2) The total volume of water consumed (liters).
+2) The total volume of H2 water consumed (liters).

-The following table shows the amount of H2 that will be ingested when drinking volumes of 250mL, 500mL and 1 liter of water produced by an electric device at various H2 concentrations:
+Table 2 shows the amount of H2 that will be ingested (in mg) when drinking 3 different volumes of hydrogen water, 250mL, 500mL and 1 liter at three different concentrations: